-Write a program that includes five or more buttons and five or more labels.
-When the user clicks the buttons, random things occur to the buttons and labels.
+Create a project named Chaos that includes five or more clickable objects such as buttons, pictureboxes, and/or labels.
+When the user clicks the buttons (or pictureboxes), random things occur.
 For example, clicking a button that says "Rain" could cause the background color of the form to change to blue.
 Or, clicking a button that says "Don't Click Me" could cause that button to turn invisible.
+Clicking a button that says "Right" could move a Pacman graphic to the right.

-Be sure to immediately name all objects (buttons and labels) with proper prefixes as soon as you place them on the form.
+Be sure to immediately name all objects with proper prefixes as soon as you place them on the form.

 Here are some example statements that will do interesting things in button Click methods: